Arizona Naturalists >>> Sycamore Gallery Flora >>> Rhamnaceae >>> Ceanothus greggii

 FRUIT: The fruits become hard, brown capsules as they mature about 8 mm in diameter.

-FLOWERS: Smallish white flowers have five petals with narrow attachments to the flower base.
+FLOWERS: Blooming in early spring with small white flowers; five petals with narrow attachments to the flower base.
+They are clumped into many-flowered clusters making the whole shrub very showy.

 Rhamnaceae -- Buckthorn Family